Psalm 25 – A Plea for Help from the Humble and Reverent

 i.
 “The petitioner reveals an earnest desire to do God’s will by praying to know ‘your ways,’ ‘your paths,’ and ‘your truth.’”
 (VanGemeren)

 ii.
-We can be sure that no man or woman who has been shown the way by God, or taught in His paths, or led in His truth has ever been led into sin or compromise that led to public disgrace and dishonor.
+We can be sure that no man or woman who has been shown the way by God, or taught in His paths, or led in His truth, has been led into sin or compromise that led to public disgrace and dishonor.

 3. (6-7) A plea for God to remember and to not remember.